BrynColl/Statistics-notes/Rejection Sampling.md

 ⬜︎

-Generally, empirical probability that we accept a sample should be higher in Example 2 than in Example 1, since the candidate distribution is closer to target distribution in the former case.
+Generally, the empirical probability that we accept a sample should be higher in Example 2 than in Example 1, since the candidate distribution is closer to target distribution in the former case.

 #### Example 3
 Suppose